pagkly/Zed/Investopedia3/Understanding Unilateral Contracts.md

 ### Open Requests

-In the [open economy](https://www.investopedia.com/articles/03/073003.asp), offerors may use unilateral contracts to make a broad or optional request which is only paid for when certain specifications are met.
+In the [[open economy]](https://www.investopedia.com/articles/03/073003.asp), offerors may use unilateral contracts to make a broad or optional request which is only paid for when certain specifications are met.
 If an individual or individuals fulfill the specified act, the offeror is required to pay.
 Rewards are a common type of unilateral contract request.

 In criminal cases, a reward may be available for important information provided about the case.
 Reward funds can be paid to a single individual or several individuals offering information that meets specified criteria.